amrmuhamedd/chat-web-server/README.md

+🚧 **Project Status: Under Development** 🚧

+This project is currently under active development.
+New features, optimizations, and improvements are being added regularly.
+Please note that some parts of the application may be incomplete or subject to change.
+We appreciate your interest and patience as we work towards creating a comprehensive and robust chat application.
+Feel free to explore the existing features and stay tuned for updates!

 # Chat Application Project

 This repository contains a chat application built using Node.js, Express, and MongoDB.
 The application allows users to register, log in, send messages, manage contacts, and participate in group chats.
 The project follows a modular structure, adheres to design patterns, and implements various features for a comprehensive chat experience.